ISPBANANA/FLEARN/README.md

 ## 📄 License

-This project is part of an educational initiative developed by students at King Mongkut's Institute of Technology Ladkrabang (KMITL).
+This project is part of an educational initiative developed by students at Kasetsart University.
 Please refer to the [LICENSE.md](LICENSE.md) file for detailed terms.

 ## 👥 Team

-**ISPBANANA Development Team** - Computer Engineering Students, KMITL
+**ISPBANANA Development Team** - Software Engineering Students, Kasetsart University

 | Student ID | Name | Role |
 |------------|------|------|